 - Semi-Finals--The semi-finalist will present to a panel of judges drawn from LA-based VCs, angel investors, and entrepreneurs.
 Five teams will be selected to continue to the Finals, and will be permitted to submit revised business plans in advance of Finals judging.
 Please note that Semi-Final presentations are 15 minutes followed by an additional 10 minutes of Q & A; they are open to the public.

 - Finals--The five finalist teams will present in Korn Hall to a new panel of judges that will include competition supporters Bud and Betsy Knapp.
 Awards reception to follow.

-Review all rules and guidelines posted on the Knapp website at www.knappcomp.com If you are seeking Angel funding (less than $1 MM), label the front of your plan "A-track."
+Review all rules and guidelines before submitting a plan, there are no excpetions to deadlines.
+If you are seeking Angel funding (less than $1 MM), label the front of your plan "A-track."
 If you are seeking over $1MM, label the front of your plan "V-track" for Venture Funding.
-Please send Angela Klein (firstname.lastname@example.org ) an electronic copy of the plan by 10am on the day it's due.
+Please send Angela Klein (email@example.com) an electronic copy of the plan by 10am on the day it's due.

 About the Harold & Pauline Price Center for Entrepreneurial Studies

 The Price Center for Entrepreneurial Studies is consistently ranked among the best in the world for entrepreneurial education and has been ranked #1 over the last three years by Financial Times.
 The Price Center oversees all teaching, research, extracurricular and community activities related to entrepreneurship at the Anderson School.
 The Price Center strives to provide academic and extracurricular experiences that advance both the theory and practice of entrepreneurship.